-1. Complete and submit online to VA: VA Form 22-1990, Application for VA Education Benefits, through the VONAPP website.
+Complete and submit online the VA Form 22-1990, Application for VA Education Benefits, through the VONAPP website.

-2. A Certificate of Eligibility or denial letter will arive from VA within 12 weeks after submission of the application.
+A Certificate of Eligibility or denial letter will arrive from VA within 12 weeks after submission of the application.
 Any questions about the content of either letter should be directed to the Veterans Affairs Office at 1-888-442-4551.

 At your initial meeting with a JMU VA Certifying Official, please bring the following:

-If you wish to request benefits for an upcoming semester or session, you will need to complete:
+If you want to request benefits for an upcoming semester or session, you will need to complete:

-If you have received Chapter 1606 benefits at another college or university within the past year, you will need to provide:
+If you have received Chapter 1606 benefits at another college or university, you will need to provide: